maxwshen/be_predict_bystander/README.md

 bystander_model.init_model(base_editor = 'BE4', celltype = 'mES')
 ```

-Note: Supported cell types are `['mES', 'HEK293']`.
+Note: Supported cell types are `['mES', 'HEK293']` and supported base editors are `['ABE', 'ABE-CP1040', 'BE4', 'BE4-CP1028', 'AID', 'CDA', 'eA3A', 'evoAPOBEC', 'eA3A-T44DS45A', 'BE4-H47ES48A', 'eA3A-T31A', 'eA3A-T31AT44A', 'BE4-H47ES48A']`.
+Not all combinations of base editors and cell types are supported -- refer to `models.csv`.

 If your cell type of interest is not included here, we recommend using mES.
 Major base editing outcomes are fairly consistent across cell-types, though rarer outcomes including cytosine transversions are known to depend on cell-type to some extent.

 ```python
 pred_df, stats = bystander_model.predict(seq)